 Now that we’ve guaranteed blockchain applications are the right tool for you, you’ll want to set about assembling your team.
 There’s an uncomfortable reality that must be confronted before you start hiring new IT specialist to begin working on your blockchain application; demand for blockchain experts far exceeds the supply of them currently, and that’s unlikely to change anytime soon.
 You’ll need to be prepared to pay top-dollar prices, then, when it comes to both hiring new team members and building the IT infrastructure you’ll need for a genuinely effective blockchain app.
 There are many options on the market to make things is.
 Software such as OPEN Platform has created a way for developers to both distribute and monetize their applications on the blockhain, but this will require training of your team which itself will cost money.

-Visit Innovation Enterprise's Blockchain Innovation Summit in San Francisco, October 15-16, 2018
+Visit Innovation Enterprise's Chief Technology Officer Summit in San Francisco on November 7–8, 2018

 Do your homework ahead of time when it comes to hiring a blockchain developer, then, and you’ll avoid wasting valuable time and money.
 You need to understand that you’ll want to start small, as getting ahead of yourself can all but guarantee your blockchain application fails before it ever got a real chance to get started.
 That’s why you should review a guide on how to establish your first blockchain network, which will be an essential step if you truly hope to develop an extensive distributed ledger application that can help bolster your business.